NafisHandoko/redcomm-intern-fe/README.md

 ### Built With

-Here's a list of the technologies we used to build this project
+Here's a list of the technologies i used to build this project

 * [Laravel](https://laravel.com/)
 * [Nuxt 3](https://nuxt.com/)